eagronin/weather-classification-spark-prepare/README.md

 The number of rows in air_temp_9am is now 1,095 (increased from 1,090) which means that the feature no longer has missing values.

-In the analysis performed in the next section, we will use the version of the data in which all the missing values have been dropped:
+In the analysis performed in the [next section](https://eagronin.github.io/weather-classification-spark-analyze/), we will drop all the rows missing a value in any feature:

 ```python
 df = removeAllDF